AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

 ## Selecting profiles and substitution addresses {#selecting-profiles}

 To use targeted profiles for testing, you must first select them, then define the substitution addresses that will receive the proofs.
-To do this, you can either [select specific profiles](#selecting-individual-profiles) among the message's recipients, or [import profiles from an existing audience](#importing-from-audience).
+To do this, you can either [select specific profiles](#selecting-individual-profiles) among the targeted profiles, or [import profiles from an existing audience](#importing-from-audience).

 >[!NOTE]
 >